 There’s a good reason why white is often chosen as an ideal color for decorating a small space, and it isn’t just because it’s quick and simple.

-Lighter colors reflect the natural light you allow into the room, which creates the wonderful illusion of making a space feel bigger than it actually is.
+Lighter colors reflect the natural light you allow into the room, which creates the wonderful illusion of making a small space feel bigger than it actually is.

 Paint specialists Dulux recommend a paint with a glossy finish to achieve this effect, though really, decorating in any kind of light color will produce the desired effect.